(changeable for international clients)

 FAQ: Web Test Automation (Selenium) Training

 Yes.
 The objective of the course is to make the participants feel comfortable to develop Selenium tests for work on the next day after the training.
-Zhimin has conducted training numerous times at various organisations.
-It has been proved that 1 day is good because we have prepared the content (based on books), testing scenarios and testing tools well in advance.
+Zhimin has conducted training numerous times at various organizations.
+It has been proved that 1 day is good because we have prepared the content (based on books), testing scenarios, and testing tools well in advance.

 Absolutely not.
-We have seen some organisations (often a reseller of some commercial products) used training as a way to sell products for commissions.
-Zhimin has been promoting (at international conferences) test automation in free and open-source frameworks such as Watir and Selenium from 2010, when commercial test automation products dominated the market.
+We have seen some organizations (often a reseller of some commercial products) used training as a way to sell products for commissions.
+Zhimin has been promoting (at international conferences) test automation in free and open-source frameworks such as Watir and Selenium since 2010, when commercial test automation products dominated the market.
 The time has proved Zhimin was correct.
-Furthermore, all testing software Zhimin created are to support only free and open-source frameworks.
+Furthermore, all testing software Zhimin created supports only free and open-source frameworks.
 We rejected the commercial requests (i.e. money) to add proprietary syntax into TestWise.

 All our test scripts (examples) are 100% free and open-source (and widely used) frameworks.
 Tests can be run from the command line.
 Taking Selenium WebDriver training as an example, the test scripts that the training participants will learn to write is 100% raw Selenium WebDriver.

-In addition, we offer free TestWise license with the training.
+In addition, we offer a free TestWise license with the training.

 No, not as all.
-Think Selenium WebDriver as Java, TestWise as a Java IDE such as NetBeans, Eclipse or Intellij IDEA.
+Think Selenium WebDriver as Java, TestWise as a Java IDE such as NetBeans, Eclipse, or IntelliJ IDEA.
 The training content (selenium, test design and test scripts) has no dependency on TestWise.
 Framework (Selenium) decides the script syntax; Tool (TestWise) offers productivity.
-In other words, if a participant has a preferred tool such as Visual Studio Code, he/she shall have no problem using it develop/debug Selenium scripts learned in this course.
+In other words, if a participant has a preferred tool such as Visual Studio Code, he/she shall have no problem using it to develop/debug Selenium scripts learned in this course.